 I would like to start this section off by saying that man do I have a lot of things to talk about with regards to the Ipswich Thrive Business Week.
 Looking at the programme from a general perspective, I have to say that Ipswich Borough Council have managed to get along the right business partners to put together an impressive show of business events and careers fairs.
 Whether it's a jobseeker wanting to find employment, someone wanting to start a new business that makes a difference in Ipswich, or an already successful business owner who wants to do anything to further expand their enterprise, there was something for everyone to enjoy during the programme of events.

 Moving on to my experience of the Let's Get Social event, I have to say that despite the slight change in format from the last time I came in November 2023, it was still an absolute thriller of an event, with an excellent selection of guest speakers.
-Overall, I have heard some really touching stories from the guest speakers, with Zoe's stories from the BikeWorks presentation about their bike services opening the world up to disabled clients being some of the most impressive stories that I've heard in a while, as well as Claire's story of helping vulnerable people break down barriers and find themselves working in industries that they had never thought about doing before being just as captivating.
+Overall, I have heard some really touching stories from the guest speakers, with the story from the cycling social enterprise about their bike services opening the world up to disabled clients being some of the most impressive stories that I've heard in a while, as well as the story from the construction social entrepreneur of helping vulnerable people break down barriers and find themselves working in industries that they had never thought about doing before being just as captivating.
 On the other hand, I was also able to experience some nail-biting stories of times when their organisations came close to collapse and managed to narrowly escape by pivoting things back in the right direction.

 Furthermore, the conversations that I've had with the stallholders in the room were generally very positive, and encouraged me to explore new social enterprise routes that I had never thought about before, such as exploring the connection with the Wayward Adventurers Guild in Norwich and taking some examples from them when it comes to setting up a fantasy mapping social enterprise.